 If the requirements are met, the bond interest is not taxable when redeemed.
-To qualify for this exclusion, the taxpayer must:
+To qualify for this exclusion, you must:

 - Pay qualified education expenses for the taxpayer, the taxpayer’s spouse, or the taxpayer’s dependent.

 - Be eligible based on modified adjusted gross income.
 Otherwise, you could be affected by a partial or complete phase-out.

 - Not file as married filing separately.
 The bond must be issued in your name or in the name of you and your spouse (as co-owners).

 - Be at least 24 years old before the bond’s issue date.